mbfoss/ezdap-adapters/WRITING-ADAPTERS.md

 full contract is in the `ezdap.AdapterDef` and `ezdap.Profile` annotations in `lua/ezdap/adapters.lua`.

-Contributions of new adapters are welcome.
-Please follow the structure and comment style of the existing files, and cite the debugger's own documentation that the field set is based on at the top of the file.
+Contributions of new definitions are welcome.
+Please follow the structure and comment style of the existing files, and cite the adapter's own documentation that the field set is based on at the top of the file.